Paladin Career and Technical High School

 Paladin Career and Technical High School is a Minnesota public charter school in Coon Rapids, Minnesota, in the United States.
 It opened in September 2002 and teaches grades 9–12.

 Curriculum

 Students must meet the education requirements of the state to obtain a high school diploma.

 Governance

 Paladin Career and Technical High School is a Minnesota non-profit and is designated as a 501(c)3 by the Internal Revenue Service.
 The school board is elected by the school community, in accordance with Minnesota Statute 124D.10.

 Student population

-Paladin Career & Technical High School serves an at-risk population of students, which may include those with family, health or other social problems.
-In 2009, Paladin Career Tech was mentioned in an article about the growing homeless population in the northern metro area of Minneapolis–Saint Paul.
+The school serves an at-risk population of students, which may include those with family, health or other social problems.
+In 2009, the school was mentioned in an article about the growing homeless population in the northern metro area of Minneapolis–Saint Paul.